Oct 8 - California Approves Nation’s Toughest Ban on Plastic Microbeads

 “Today, California once again steps forward to lead the nation in environmental protection.
 While other states have passed regulations on the use of microbeads, this legislation was carefully crafted to avoid any loopholes that would allow for use of potentially harmful substitutes.
 AB 888 ensures that personal care products will be formulated with environmentally-safe alternatives,” said Assemblymember Bloom.

-AB 888 is sponsored by the California Association of Sanitation Agencies (CASA), Californians Against Waste, The Story of Stuff Project, The 5 Gyres Institute and Clean Water Action.
+AB 888 was co-sponsored by Californians Against Waste, the California Association of Sanitation Agencies (CASA), The Story of Stuff Project, The 5 Gyres Institute and Clean Water Action.

 According to CASA, after plastic microbeads are rinsed down the drain, their small size allows them to often bypass wastewater treatment filters.
 They then end up in local waterways and eventually the ocean where they attract chemicals such as PCBs and flame retardants to their surfaces.
 This can pose a threat to human health when fish and other organisms mistake them for food and the toxins make their way up the food chain.